-Exceptions apply with respect to (1) the reception of payments due by the aforementioned entities pursuant to contracts performed before 15 May 2022, (2) transactions which are strictly necessary for the direct or indirect purchase, import or transport of natural gas, titanium, aluminium, copper, nickel, palladium and iron ore from or through Russia into the Union, a country member of the European Economic Area, Switzerland, or the Western Balkans, (3) transactions related to energy projects outside Russia in which the Russian state-owned or state-controlled entities listed above are a minority shareholder, (4) transactions, including sales, which are strictly necessary for the wind-down, by 31 December 2022, of a joint venture or similar legal arrangement concluded before 16 March 2022, involving the aforementioned entities, (5) transactions related to the provision of electronic communication services, data center services, and the provision of services and equipment necessary for their operation, maintenance, security, including the provision of firewalls, and call center services, to the Russian state-owned or statecontrolled entities listed above, (6) transactions for the purchase, import or transport into the EU of certain listed coal and other solid fossil fuels until 10 August 2022, (7) unless otherwise prohibited under Council Regulation (EU) No. 833/2014, transactions which are strictly necessary for the direct or indirect purchase, import or transport of oil, including refined petroleum products, from or through Russia, (8) transactions which are necessary for the purchase, import or transport of pharmaceutical, medical, agricultural and food products, including wheat and fertilisers whose import, purchase and transport is allowed under Council Regulation (EU) No. 833/2014, and (9) under certain circumstances, transactions which are strictly necessary to ensure access to judicial, administrative or arbitral proceedings in an EU Member State, as well as for the recognition or enforcement of a judgment or an arbitration award rendered in an EU Member State.
-With respect to the exception for transactions for the purchase etc. of certain listed coal and other solid fossil fuels, the European Commission states in its Frequently Asked Questions, that this exception should be read in conjunction with the wind-down period provided for in relation to the prohibition on the import of coal (see below).
+Exceptions apply with respect to (1) the reception of payments due by the aforementioned entities pursuant to contracts performed before 15 May 2022, (2) transactions which are strictly necessary for the direct or indirect purchase, import or transport of natural gas and oil, including refined petroleum products, as well as titanium, aluminium, copper, nickel, palladium and iron ore from or through Russia into the EU, a country member of the European Economic Area, Switzerland, or the Western Balkans (unless such activities are otherwise prohibited under Council Regulation (EU) No. 833/2014, as amended), (3) transactions related to energy projects outside Russia in which the Russian state-owned or state-controlled entities listed above are a minority shareholder, (4) transactions, including sales, which are strictly necessary for the wind-down, by 5 September 2022, of a joint venture or similar legal arrangement concluded before 16 March 2022, involving the aforementioned entities, (5) transactions related to the provision of electronic communication services, data center services, and the provision of services and equipment necessary for their operation, maintenance, security, including the provision of firewalls, and call center services, to the Russian state-owned or statecontrolled entities listed above and (6) transactions for the purchase, import or transport into the EU of certain listed coal and other solid fossil fuels until 10 August 2022.
+With respect to the exception for transactions for the purchase etc. of certain listed coal and other solid fossil fuels, the European

+Commission states in its Frequently Asked Questions, that this exception should be read in conjunction with the wind-down period provided for in relation to the prohibition on the import of coal (see below).
 Against that background, the European Commission states that transactions for the purchase etc. of certain listed coal and other solid fossil fuels "are possible until 10th August 2022 only for contracts concluded before 9 April 2022."